Geocene/sdk-nrf/doc/nrf/protocols/wifi/station_mode/powersave.rst

 Dynamic power save feature
 ==========================

-When the device is in Active mode due to packet transmission or packet reception, an inactivity timer is started with an :ref:`inactivity timer <ug_nrf70_developing_powersave_inactivity_timer>` value, and the device switches to Power Save mode when the timer expires and the Medium Access Control (MAC) layer is idle.
+When the device is in one of the Power Save modes and an application transmits a packet, the device transitions to Active mode for the packet transmission.
+Depending on the :ref:`inactivity timer <ug_nrf70_developing_powersave_inactivity_tomer>` value, it switches back to Power Save modes.
 This dynamic switching in and out of Power Save modes is called the dynamic power save feature.
-This feature is enabled by default.
-It helps the device to save power in low traffic scenarios and protects against intermittent traffic bursts.

-.. _ug_nrf70_developing_powersave_inactivity_timer:
+.. _ug_nrf70_developing_powersave_inactivity_tomer:

 Inactivity timer
 ================

 The application can configure the inactivity timer based on the traffic profile.
-After transmissions or receptions are completed and if the MAC layer is idle for a period that is equal to the inactivity timer, MAC switches to the Power Save mode.
+After transmissions are completed and if the Medium Access Control (MAC) layer is idle for a period that is equal to the inactivity timer, the MAC switches to the Power Save mode.

 You must keep the following in mind while choosing the inactivity timer: